raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, very rare_

-This painted brass bottle weighs 1 pound.
+This painted brass bottle weighs 500g.
 When you use an action to remove the stopper, a cloud of thick smoke flows out of the bottle.
 At the end of your turn, the smoke disappears with a flash of harmless fire, and an efreeti appears in an unoccupied space within 9m of you.

 The first time the bottle is opened, the GM rolls to determine what happens.